Fireforge/rustup.rs/README.md

 toolchain] use the GNU build.

-MSVC builds of Rust additionally require an [installation of Visual Studio 2013 (or later)][vs] so rustc can use its linker.
+MSVC builds of Rust additionally require an [installation of Visual Studio 2013 (or later) or the Visual C++ Build Tools 2015][vs] so rustc can use its linker.
 Make sure to check the "C++ tools" option.
 No additional software installation is necessary for basic use of the GNU build.

 Rust's support for the GNU ABI is more mature, and is recommended for typical uses, so that's what `rustup` installs by default.
 The MSVC